-With the throttle lever in the STOP position, and the spark plug cap disconnected, tilt the mower to the right, so the carburetor side is up.
-This will help to prevent fuel leakage and hard starting.
+- 1. Move the throttle lever to the STOP position and move the fuel valve to the OFF position (see page 12). - 2.
+Disconnect the spark plug cap from the spark plug (see page 52). - 3.
+Tilt the mower to the right, so the carburetor side is up.
+This will help to prevent fuel leakage BLADE BOLTS and hard starting.

-Inspect the blade(s) for wear and damage.
+4. Inspect blade(s) for wear and damage.